BenjaminSauder/create_assign_material/README.md

 ![grafik](https://user-images.githubusercontent.com/13512160/209481205-7f42966e-1a18-463c-abfc-089d4d72b09c.png)

-3. add a header menu - enable this in the addon preferences
+3. add a header menu - you can enable this in the addon preferences - off by default

 ![grafik](https://user-images.githubusercontent.com/13512160/209481221-affeac4f-122c-4ee3-9156-fd595b9c8b9a.png)